Environmental Concepts: Energy

 |Course code ENVS2001||Units 10||Level 2000||Faculty of Science and Information TechnologySchool of Environmental and Life Sciences|

 This course considers major environmental issues and focuses on the search for sustainable solutions with respect to energy in the environment.
-It complements ENVS1001 Environmental Concepts and Methods and also addresses the non-living component of Environmental concepts.
-The course investigates the scientific principles relevant to energy and energy resources, including aspects such as thermal, nuclear, solar and wind power generation, atmospheric pollution, coal mining, and waste disposal associated with the various energy sources.
+It complements ENVS1001 Environmental Concepts and Methods and also addresses the non-living component of environmental concepts.
+The course investigates the scientific principles relevant to energy and energy resources, including aspects such as thermal, nuclear, solar, wind and hydroelectric power generation, atmospheric pollution, coal mining, and waste disposal associated with the various energy sources.

 In order to participate in this course, students must complete a compulsory Health and Safety requirement.
 Students will receive full information on this compulsory component in the course outline provided by the school.